nats-io/nats.deno/kv/README.md

 ## Installation

-Note that this library is distributed in two different bundles:
+Note that this library is distributed in two different registries:

 - npm a node-specific library supporting CJS (`require`) and ESM (`import`)
 - jsr a node and other ESM (`import`) compatible runtimes (deno, browser, node)